codejuicer/POxOSerializer/README.md

 POxOSerializer
 ==============

-POxOSerializer is a fast and efficient serializer for POJO and POCO classes.
-The goal of this serializer is to allow communication between software written in java and c#.
+POxOSerializer is a fast and efficient cross-language serializer for POJO and POCO classes.
+The goal is to allow communication between software written in java and c#.
 Using this serializer you can serialize/deserialize any class that is composed by primitive types, strings, lists and maps.
+You can write your classes in java and use the java2csharp maven plugin (https://github.com/ggerla/java2csharp) to generate c# equivalent classes.
-List (IList) and Map (IDictionary) are implemented respectively ArrayList (List) and HashMap (Dictionary) in Java (C#).
+List (IList) and Map (IDictionary) are implemented respectively with ArrayList (List) and HashMap (Dictionary) in Java (C#).
-The POxOSerializer has an easy to use API with only serialize and deserialize method.
+The POxOSerializer has an easy to use API with only serialize and deserialize methods.

 It is not thread safe and it improve his performance along the time.

-## Type supported
+## Types supported

 <table>
   <tr><td>Java</td><td>C#</td></tr>